 I carry with me a certain level of awareness of myself and the environment I am a part of: America.
 That is not enough.
-This is a time to educate one’s self and get involved in building safety and inclusivity, and not a time to stand in silence, but to stand up for racism when I see it.
+This is a time to educate one’s self and get involved in building safety and inclusiveness, and not a time to stand in silence, but to stand up for racism when I see it.

 I want my fear to serve as a galvanizing force.
 Sitting back is not an option, nor holding things in.
 Drawing attention to the issues, advocating for them, and being a part of inclusive conversations will make Asian-Americans matter more.

 Most Asian-Americans are not associated with advocacy, activism, or having political clout.
 That is changing.
 It feels like a moment of reckoning, and a conversation and change need to be had more than ever.

 The Biden administration announced new steps to tackle anti-Asian violence and discrimination.
 A series of directives have been established and launched, including funding National Science Foundation’s study on discrimination and xenophobia.
 President Biden also named Erika L. Moritsugu as the liaison to the AAPI community.
 Senator Mazzie Hirono, Democrat of Hawaii and Representative Grace Meng, Democrat of New York sponsored the COVID-19 Hate Crimes Act.
 Twenty-six bipartisan governors condemned the racist and violent attacks and expressed support to Asian-American communities.